tommybobbins/chegwin-org/hugo/content/posts/about.md

 ## Now

-I relocated to the North West in 2003 and am currently working as a Linux engineer.
-We live in Ramsbottom, North of Manchester.
+I relocated to the North West in 2003 and am currently working as a Platform Engineer.
+I live in Ramsbottom, North of Manchester.

 - Minimal [CV](/posts/curriculum_vitae_tim_gibbon/).
 - [Thesis source LaTeX](/phd/thesis.tar.gz).